Skip To Content Skip To Navigation Go to Accessibility Statement

 Your condition (acute/chronic)

-With acute pain, almost any genuine TENS unit will suffice.
-However, a decent quality TENS unit that delivers a moderate-high intensity is essential with chronic pain.
-Chronic pain will require more TENS sessions, given it lasts longer.
+With acute pain, almost any TENS unit will suffice.
+However, a decent quality device that delivers a moderate-high intensity is essential with chronic pain.
+Chronic pain will require more sessions, given it lasts longer.
 This requires a device that can provide consistent pain relief for numerous sessions.

 A graphic of various body parts injured